HOW TO DETERMINE THE ZONING OF PROPERTY

 6. Local Planning Agency / Planning & Zoning Commission / Public Hearing

-The County’s Planning and Zoning Commission / Local Planning Agency (P&Z / LPA) consists of volunteer, unpaid members appointed by the Board of County Commissioners (BCC) to advise the BCC on planning and land development matters.
+The County’s Planning and Zoning Commission / Local Planning Agency (P&Z / LPA) consists of volunteer, unpaid members appointed by the Board of County Commissioners (BCC) to advise and make recommendations to the BCC on planning and land development matters.
+The P&Z Board's recommendation is included in the staff report when the project is heard at the BCC meeting.
+The BCC makes the final determination after considering the following: recommendations of the P&Z, presentation by the applicant, public input, and staff findings.

 Any affected party may submit comments or testify at the public hearing.
 The applicant is strongly encouraged to attend the public hearing to present and respond to public concerns regarding the proposal.
 After receiving staff’s written recommendations and input from both the applicant and the affected public on the rezoning application, the P&Z / LPA makes a recommendation to the BCC.
 If the P&Z / LPA does not support the application, the applicant may revise the proposal to respond to the concerns identified during the P&Z / LPA public hearing.